core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       Examples of 'par_countersign_key' are in {{sec-cs-params-ex}}.

 * The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).

-In case Observe {{RFC7641}} is used, this enables endpoints to keep an observation active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
+   In case Observe {{RFC7641}} is used, this enables endpoints to safely keep an observation active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
+In particular, it ensures that every notification cryptographically matches with only one observation request, rather than with multiple ones that were protected with different key material but share the same 'request_kid' and 'request_piv' values.

 ### external_aad for Signing ### {#sec-cose-object-ext-aad-sign}